samsrabin/docs-deploy-testing-2/doc/source/users_guide/working-with-documentation/docs-intro-and-recommended.md

 # Introduction to working with the CTSM documentation

 ## Documentation source files
 The CTSM documentation is built from files in the `doc/source/tech_note/` and `doc/source/users_guide/` directories.
 These files are written in a mixture of what are called "markup languages."
 You may already be familiar—for better or for worse—with the LaTeX markup language.
 Fortunately, our documentation is simpler than that.
 It was originally written entirely in [reStructuredText](http://www.sphinx-doc.org/en/stable/rest.html), and it still mostly is, as you can tell by the predominance of .rst files.
-However, it's also possible to write Markdown documents (.md), which is nice because it's a much simpler and more widespread format (although see :ref:`caveats-for-working-with-markdown`).
+However, it's also possible to write Markdown documents (.md), which is nice because it's a much simpler and more widespread format (although see :ref:`tips-for-working-with-markdown`).
 If you've formatted text on GitHub, for instance, you've used Markdown.

 .. _editing-the-documentation: